-If you receive LTD benefits from this Plan, your AD&D coverage will continue as long as you are receiving LTD benefits and remain an employee, at no cost to you.
+If you receive LTD benefits from this Plan, your AD&D coverage will continue as long as you remain an employee, without cost to you.

 Your AD&D coverage terminates on the date you cease to be eligible.
 You cease to be eligible, for example, when: